Audrey-Smyczek/WaterGunDocumentation/README.md

 ### 4. Assemble the Switch Adapted Watergun

-Reference the Assembly Guide section of the [Maker Guide](/Documentation/Switch_Adapted_Watergun_Maker_Guide.pdf) for the tools and steps required to build the device.
+Reference the Assembly Guide section of the [User Guide](/Documentation/Switch_Adapted_Watergun_User_Guide.pdf) for the tools and steps required to build the device.

 ## How to improve this Device
 As open source assistive technology, you are welcomed and encouraged to improve upon the design.